ToEgreattit/data-code/README.md

 * "output_IPM.txt"

 Annual age-specific population size and vital rates (survival and recruitment) estimated with an integrated population model (IPM, see Gamelon et al. 2016 Ecology for a full description and the code) between 1985 and 2020 in the studied great tit population.

+* "Variance survival.txt"

+Annual age-specific variance in survival (logit-scale) estimated with an integrated population model (IPM, see Gamelon et al. 2016 Ecology for a full description and the code) between 1985 and 2020 in the studied great tit population.

+* "Variance recruitment.txt"

+Annual age-specific variance in recruitment (log-scale) estimated with an integrated population model (IPM, see Gamelon et al. 2016 Ecology for a full description and the code) between 1985 and 2020 in the studied great tit population.